The Castle of Rose-Colored Clouds

 "Why, that must have been the iron serpent," mulled Cedric, "and this must be the sword of Gull.
 Since it's in my own hand now I suppose it must be mine."
 Cedric went on his way, with hope fired in his heart that he must be on the right track to find the Castle of the Rosy Clouds.

 Five years passed.
-While Cedric found many chances to put his sword to good use, he found no one who could tell him anything about the Castle of Rosy Clouds.
+While Cedric found many chances to put his sword to good use, he found no one who could tell him anything about a magical red cape, the next magical item from the old lady's poem.

 "I have only myself in the world, so what have I to lose?" thought Cedric.
 He ran upstairs to the third floor while flames licked both legs.
 Outside, the villagers saw a shadow enter in front of the window and lift the old man as if he were a child, but in the next instant the entire building was aflame.
 "Both Lars and the stranger are lost!" they wailed.